 As a Catholic school, Jesus Christ remains central to every aspect of school life all pupils are educated in the beliefs and devotional practices of the Catholic church.
 Participation in daily collective act of worship remains at the helm of every morning and afternoon session, within RE lessons and at the end of each day.
 Every class prepares and leads Mass throughout the year, with parents, families and parishioners warmly welcomed.

-The Catholic RE scheme ‘Living and Growing as the People of God’ is followed throughout the school.
+The Catholic RE scheme ‘Learning and Growing as the People of God’ is followed throughout the school.
 This is supplemented by work on the saints and stories from the Old and New Testaments, Circle time sessions and Personal, Social and Health Education.
 Children participate in special liturgies during the school year which are timed to coincide with events in the Church’s calendar.

 Relationships and Family Life (Sex Education) is taught formally in all classes and is integrated into Science and RE.
 Parents and carers are advised that, in desiring a Catholic education for their child, it is expected that all pupils will participate in RE lessons.
 Parents and carers have the right to withdraw their children, although this is strongly discouraged, but may be required to supervise their children during this period, if adult supervision is not available.